cweijan/vscode-database-client/README.md

 ```

 ## Suprise
-* You can find suprise when right click on node.
+* Find a suprise when you right click on a node.

 ![suprise](images/surprise.jpg)